microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Returns

 STATUS_SUCCESS: A reference has been acquired and indicating the Module's Methods can be called.
-It means the Module will remain open until the corresponding `DMF_ModuleRelease()` is called.
+It means the Module will remain open until the corresponding `DMF_ModuleDereference()` is called.
 STATUS_UNSUCCESSFUL: The Module has closed or is closing.
 The Module's Methods should not execute.

 #### Remarks

--   If this call succeeds, the Method must always call `DMF_ModuleRelease()` before to release the reference count acquired by this function.
+-   If this call succeeds, the Method must always call `DMF_ModuleDereference()` before to release the reference count acquired by this function.

 -   Use of this function allows DMF to prevent the underlying resource's handle from being closed while the Method is